Matrice-io/ReactJS-intermediate-EmojiSearch/README.md

 - the file emojis.json contains all the emojis you will need

-- in App.js you will call to components : Line and SearchBar
+in App.js you will call to components : Line and SearchBar :

-- create a component Line.js : it displays ONE emoji and it's text
+- 1/ create a component Line.js : it displays ONE emoji and it's text
+- 2/ in App, calls Line components in order to display all the emojis
-- create a component SearchBar.js : when the user write something, the emoji's list update with the right suggestions
+- 3/ create a component SearchBar.js : when the user write something, the emoji's list update with the right suggestions

+- 4/

 À vous de jouer!!

 ## Bonus :

-* améliorez les fonctionnalités de recherche
+* upgrade your search algorithm :
+  - limit display to 30 lines
+  -

 * Améliorez le rendu visuel